 The two biggest business expenses are payroll and employee benefits, which includes more than just the cost of insurance coverage.
 This includes management hours, software programs and all the administrative tasks necessary to keep things running smoothly.
 While the workload may not be a factor for a business with only a few employees, it can quickly overwhelm both the human resources and accounting staff as a business grows.

-If you’re considering working with an employee benefits administration provider, the best ones are able to provide a range of solutions.
+If you’re considering outsourcing benefits administration to an outside provider, the best ones are able to provide a range of solutions.
 Some organizations are only seeking a new software solution and others are looking for a full-service provider who can manage everything.
-Benefits administration services are typically priced as a percentage per employee, but be sure to read the entire contract.
+Outsourcing benefits administration services are typically priced as a percentage per employee, but be sure to read the entire contract.
 Some providers may try to include some hidden fees, especially when services are bundled.

 2. HR Tech that is Secure & User Friendly